Building a thriving local economy

 4. Pursue public realm improvements in our towns and villages.

-• Consult on wide ranging public realm improvements in Horsham town centre.
+• Start implementation of public realm improvements in Horsham Bishopric.

-• Implement public realm improvements and provide accessible travel options in Blackhorse Way, Horsham.
+• Consult on and start building public realm improvements and accessible travel options in Blackhorse Way, Horsham.

 5. Promote business and culture with new events.